Don't miss the deadline. Apply now >

 Trust is the key in any strong relationship.
 And since 1998, WomensNet has earned trust by providing information on where to find grants, loans and other funding.
 We also pride ourselves on being one of the only hassle-free ways to obtain a small business grant on the web.

 How do they work?
-Each month, we award one Amber Grant of $10,000.
-If you’re a monthly winner, you’re automatically eligible for our $25,000 year-end Amber Grant.
-This year, we’re awarding the most total grant money in our 22-year history.
+Each month, we award three Amber Grants of $10,000.
+If you’re a monthly winner, you’re automatically eligible for one of our three $25,000 year-end Amber Grants.
+That means you could get $35,000 in total grant money this year.

-Past winners include Krista Woods (GloveStix), who appeared on ABC’s Shark Tank shortly after earning a year-end Amber Grant.
-Maia Josebachvili (Urban Escapes) had her company acquired by LivingSocial after being awarded a grant.
+Past grant winners include Krista Woods (GloveStix), who appeared on ABC’s Shark Tank shortly after earning an Amber Grant.
+Maia Josebachvili (Urban Escapes) had her company acquired by LivingSocial after being awarded an Amber Grant.

 It’s our mission to help you grow your woman-owned business.
 So please consider applying for a grant or sharing our site with friends or family members.